BS 8473:2006 European Standards for Intruder Alarm Systems

 Preventing false alarms: points to remember;

-- Before leaving the premises check that all doors and windows are physically secured.
+Before leaving the premises to check that all doors and windows are physically secured.
 A walk around the supervised area is the only effective way of doing this properly.

-- Treat the IAS with care.
+Treat the IAS with care.
 Wiring and detection devices can be accidentally damaged or moved.
-If this occurs inform the alarm company immediately.
+If this occurs to inform the alarm company immediately.

 After a false alarm, check the system carefully, and if possible, note the cause of activation.
 Inform the alarm company of the believed cause of the activation immediately.

 Make sure regular maintenance checks are carried out by the alarm company and that you have the correct contact details for the alarm company and ARC.
 Remember that excessive false alarms can result in police response being withdrawn.

 Most IAS require a mains electricity supply.
 If the electricity supply to your system is disconnected for more than 4 h contact the alarm company.

 We use 'Essential' cookies to provide the best user experience.
 'Marketing/Tracking'cookies, placed via trusted integrations, can be blocked.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.